 The proposed Bachelor of Science in Biohealth is a 120-122-credit program with three Areas of Concentration.
 All students complete Loyola's liberal arts core curriculum, which includes 47 credits.
 The major includes 20 credits of required biohealth core courses plus an area of concentration, ranging from 24 to 30 credits.
 Each concentration includes two internship or research courses.
-The Biopharma and Biotechnology concentration is composed of seven courses plus labs, ranging from 25-29 credits, based on student choice.
-Of the three concentration elective courses, at least one must include a lab course.
+The Biological Commercialization concentration is composed of eight three-credit courses, two of which are concentration electives, for a total of 24 credits.
 Students majoring in Biohealth would have eight to ten 3-credit non-major ("free") electives, amounting to another 24 to 30 credits of non-major electives.
 See program advising sheets in Appendix B for the full requirements of the concentration.